its-tapas/KloudBuilder/Level-2/*[Mini Project] Serverless URL Shortener/readme.md

 - Fix bugs or optimize the code.

 ## Support
-If you have any questions or need help, feel free to open an issue in this repository.
+If you have any questions or need help, feel free to open an issue in this repository. or If you found some errors you can give the updates.